The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 which leads to the relations

-In either formalism, the pertinent $S$-objects provide a one-to-one correspondence between world and spin objects, which is written in terms of adequate outer products.\footnote{This correspondence does not apply to $x^{a}$, but it naturally applies to $\partial_{a}$ and $dx^{a}$.} Some metric examples are the following:
+In either formalism, the pertinent $S$-objects provide a one-to-one correspondence between world and spin objects, which is written in terms of adequate outer products.\footnote{ This correspondence does not apply to $x^{a}$, but it naturally applies to $ dx^{a}$.} Some notable examples are the following:

 and